 Most mustelids have slender, elongated bodies with small heads, thick necks, short legs, and rounded ears.
 They have five toes on each foot and move either in a plantigrade (on the sole) or digitigrade (on the digits) gait.

-Their bodies are covered by a dense fur that helps camouflage against the background.
-This fur often undergoes seasonal changes in color and texture to help mustelids adapt to their altering surroundings.
+Their bodies are covered by a dense fur that helps camouflage them against the background.
+This fur often undergoes seasonal changes in color and texture to help mustelids adapt to their changing surroundings.

 Except for sea otters, all mustelids bear small scent glands near the anus (anal sacs), which produce a pungent secretion helpful in marking their territories and during sexual signaling.
 Males have a bifurcated penis and a baculum (penile bone).